mrismanaziz/Reforestation/README.md

-## Did you hear about the campsite that got visited by Bigfoot?
-It got in tents.
+## How do you make holy water?
+You boil the hell out of it.